Children & Young People’s Services

 – Offering compassionate support to the people who are supporting you, your partner, family and friends, so that they can better support you.

-– Arranging appointments, referring you, or possibly going with you, to other support services, such as Umbrella sexual health services, domestic abuse support, and other health appointments e.g. hospital, doctors, dentists, opticians.
+– Arranging appointments, referring you to, or providing you with emotional support over the telephone, when you need to attend other support services, such as Umbrella Sexual Health services, young person’s services, and some types of health appointments e.g. hospital, doctors, dentists, opticians.

 – Informing you of other options you might have such as Civil Action, Criminal Injuries, Compensation Award, self-reporting, and anonymous reporting.